EPOS GTW 270 Hybrid Earbuds review

 You’re budget-conscious

-$199/£179 is a big ask for a headset that won’t deal with chat or share a connection with a console and phone at the same time
+$199/£179 is a big ask for a headset that won’t deal with chat via the dongle on PS4 and Switch

 You’re a super competitive gamer